MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/supporting-message-attachments-for-message-store-providers.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19770521"
 ---
-# <a name="supporting-message-attachments-for-message-store-providers"></a>Anexos de mensagens de suporte para provedores de armazenamento de mensagens
+# <a name="supporting-message-attachments-for-message-store-providers"></a>Suporte a anexos de mensagens para provedores do repositório de mensagens